Why is retention analytics important?

 2. User Engagement and Behavior

-- How often should I expect users to complete a given action?
+- How often are users completing a given action?

 - At what point do my users stop getting value or coming back?
 Where should I focus my attention to address this?

-By tracking user behavior, you can identify which actions are critical for user retention and how often users should ideally perform them.
+By tracking user behavior, you can identify which actions are critical for user retention.

 3. User Guidance and Experience